Virginia Maritime and Longshore Injury Lawyers

 The LHWCA and the Jones Act are mutually exclusive federal laws that provide compensation for different kinds of maritime employees.
-The Jones Act applies to seamen, or masters or members of a crew, while the LHWCA is designed to cover people who are not crew members but whose injuries occur on navigable waters of the United States or in adjoining areas such as terminals, piers, wharves, docks, and areas used for loading and unloading vessels.
+The Jones Act applies to seamen, masters, or crew members.
+The LHWCA covers people who are not crew members but whose injuries occur on navigable waters of the United States.
+It also applies to adjoining areas such as terminals, piers, wharves, docks, and areas used for loading and unloading vessels.

-If you suffered catastrophic injuries or your loved one was killed in a maritime or longshore accident in Virginia, you will want to retain legal counsel right away.
-An experienced attorney can immediately assist in dealing with several of the entities that may contact you about your case.
+Did you suffer catastrophic injuries, or did your loved one die in a maritime or longshore accident in Virginia?
+If so, you will want to retain legal counsel right away.
+An experienced attorney can immediately assist in dealing with several entities that may contact you about your case.

 The Virginia maritime and longshore injury attorneys at CHASENBOSCOLO have recovered hundreds of millions of dollars for thousands of clients.
-We can explore all of your legal options as soon as you call (703) 538-1138 or contact us online to set up a free consultation.
+We can explore your legal options when you call (703) 538-1138 or contact us online to set up a free consultation.

-It is usually beneficial for a person to hire an attorney as soon as possible after an accident because they will inevitably be contacted shortly after their injuries by other parties who were involved in their incident.
+It is usually beneficial for a person to hire an attorney as soon as possible after an accident.
+Other involved parties will inevitably contact them.
 For example, the owner of a vessel may try to discourage a person from filing a claim.

 Similarly, an insurance company for a negligent party may also reach out to discuss your accident.
 You should always refuse any offer to provide a recorded statement to an insurer or its claims adjuster.

-In some cases, the insurance company may be attempting to get you to accept fault for certain aspects of your accident unknowingly.
-Your negligence could then be used to reduce or deny your injury claim.
+In some cases, the insurance company may be unknowingly attempting to get you to accept fault for certain aspects of your accident.
+The insurer could use your negligence to reduce or deny your injury claim.

 In other cases, an insurer may offer you what seems like a large lump sum settlement.
 You should know that these amounts are usually not enough to cover all of the future costs victims will incur, and a lawyer will be able to determine what your case is worth and then fight to recover as much of that amount as possible.